-Lucky week number seven is all wrapped up in the world of fantasy baseball.
-Have you gotten lucky yet?
-Nah, who am I kidding?
-We’re fantasy baseballers, we don’t get lucky.
-Unless mom brings down a plate of hot pockets that is!
-No matter how great we think we are at this silly little game though, there is obviously an element of luck involved.
-Now, I’m a big proponent of the mantra, “Make your own luck” and I certainly think that can be applied to fantasy baseball.
+No doubt you’ve heard the old expression, “It’s better to be lucky than good”.
+Today we’re going to take a look at one of the biggest areas of luck in the RCLs, “win luck”.
+There’s no doubt it takes some luck to win a fantasy baseball league.
+Injury luck is probably the biggest factor in winning a league.
+Mike Trout owners can relate right now I’m sure.
+As good a manager as we think we are, if your number one pick goes down for the year, you’re going to be at a disadvantage.
+That’s just common sense.
+“Win luck” is another area that is seemingly out of our control.
+Let’s face it, wins are brutal.
+I’m a big proponent of the mantra, “Make your own luck” and I certainly think that can be applied to “win luck”.
 “Win luck” is a term often tossed around to describe a team that is raking in the wins and/or a team that can’t seem to buy a win (most of my teams this year it seems).
 Can you make your own luck in regards to wins?
 Of course you can.
-You can stream those valuable middle relievers, especially the ones that frequently work multiple innings in the middle of games.
+You can stream those valuable middle relievers, especially the ones that frequently work multiple innings in the middle of games (Mychal Givens this year is a prime example).
 When a lead change occurs, these relievers are typically the benefactors.
 It’s no guarantee of course, but it can’t hurt your luck any.
 There are other ways to increase your win luck too.
-Let’s take a look at another big one as well as who is getting lucky and who got luck this week in the week that was, week 7:Please, blog, may I have some more?
+Let’s take a look at another big one as well as who is getting lucky and who got luck this week in the week that was, week 9:Please, blog, may I have some more?